About the Assignments Tool

 - Anonymous Marking of Assignment Submissions

-- Use the Brightspace Assignment Grader app to assess assignments
+- Use the Brightspace Assignment Grader App to Evaluate On the Go

 - What File types are Supported in OriginalityCheck ?